Regenerative agriculture: Silvopasture

+Silvopasture is the integration of trees, forage, and livestock on the same plot of land.
+Silvopasture improves productivity, animal wellbeing, and ecosystem services.

+Syntropic agriculture

+Syntropic agriculture mimics the natural establishment and dynamics of forests, aiming to replicate the natural stages of ecological succession.

 Environmental impacts

 Carbon sequestration

 Conventional agricultural practices such as plowing and tilling release carbon dioxide (CO2) from the soil by exposing organic matter to the surface and thus promoting oxidation.
 It is estimated that roughly a third of the total anthropogenic inputs of CO2 to the atmosphere since the industrial revolution have come from the degradation of soil organic matter and that 30–75% of global soil organic matter has been lost since the advent of tillage-based farming.
 Greenhouse gas (GHG) emissions associated with conventional soil and cropping activities represent 13.7% of anthropogenic emissions, or 1.86 Pg-C y−1.
 The raising of ruminant livestock also contributes GHGs, representing 11.6% of anthropogenic emissions, or 1.58 Pg-C y−1.
 Furthermore, runoff and siltation of water bodies associated with conventional farming practices promote eutrophication and emissions of methane.

 Regenerative agriculture practices such as no-till farming, rotational grazing, mixed crop rotation, cover cropping, and the application of compost and manure have the potential to reverse this trend.
 No-till farming reintroduces carbon back into the soil as crop residues are pressed down when seeding.
 Some studies suggest that adoption of no-till practices could triple soil carbon content in less than 15 years.
 Additionally, 1 Pg-C y−1, representing roughly a fourth to a third of anthropogenic CO2 emissions, may be sequestered by converting croplands to no-till systems on a global scale.

-Regenerative grazing management, particularly adaptive multipaddock (AMP) grazing, has been shown to reduce soil degradation compared to continuous grazing and thus has the potential to mitigate carbon emissions from soil.
-Crop rotation and maintenance of permanent cover crops help to reduce soil erosion as well, and in conjunction with AMP grazing, may result in net carbon sequestration.
-One study suggests that total conversion of livestock raising to AMP grazing practices coupled with conservation cropping has the potential to convert North American farmlands to a carbon sink, sequestering approximately 1.2 Pg-C y−1.
-Over the next 25–50 years, the cumulative sequestration potential is 30-60 Pg-C. Additions of organic manures and compost further build soil organic carbon, thus contributing to carbon sequestration potential.